Thayer Home

 Auditory Activity

-There was unexplained knocking on doors.
+There has been unexplained knocking on doors.

-Doors would slam shut all by themselves.
+Doors slam shut all by themselves.

 Disembodied footsteps were probably noticed.